 Samsun University aims to equip graduates with valuable knowledge and competences required to succeed in high-skill occupations.
 Staff exchanges (international or cross-country) with other institutions and involvement of active professionals are used to respond to this demand of high-quality and profession-relevant education programs and people accordingly in labour market.
 Staff exchanges are also crucial for the continuous skill growth and high excellency of researchers.

-Strengthening cross-border co-operations to boost higher education performance is another goal set by Samsun University to increase professional, social and intercultural skills of SU staff and students.
+Strengthening cross-border co-operations to boost higher education performance is another goal set by Samsun University to increase professional, social and intercultural skills of SAMU staff and students.
 By enhancing mobility, the University tries to eliminate barriers unnecessary in the research and higher education; to improve the recognition of the programs and to ameliorate access, employment conditions and progression opportunities for both students and researchers.

-It becomes clear that education, research and business knowledge triangle is necessary for all parties to the local and global sustainable development for every institutions and the country.
-To obtain this relation works, we know that close and continuous cooperations are important and essential both for students to gain experience in their prospective professional area and for researchers to improve in their studies.
+It becomes clear that education, research and business knowledge triangle is necessary for all parties to the local and global sustainable development for every institution and the country.
+To obtain this relation works, we know that close and continuous cooperation are important and essential both for students to gain experience in their prospective professional area and for researchers to improve in their studies.
 We also encourage our students to participate in European Voluntary Service (EVS) for diverse cultural, artistic and social welfare activities; to become active in international professional organization like European Association for Aerospace Students (EUROAVIA) and Institute of Electrical and Electronics Engineers (IEEE) and finally to work as trainees for a whole term in their semester-in-industry.

 The Project Management Office (PMO) in our university intents to provide funding to our staff and students and many areas of research, mobility and projects.
 Nonetheless, our University is working on further developing other effective governance and funding mechanisms (TUBİTAK, Government, EU etc) in support of excellence.